Policies

 Create policy and Edit policy operations over the data table redirects the user to the Edit Scan Policy page seen below;

-The scan policy page consists of two different configurations that are General configurations and Vulnerability configurations.
+The scan policy page consists of three different configurations that are General configurations, Vulnerability and Tier 0 Assets configurations.

 General Configurations tab allows the user to;